nicholasadamou/instaget-site/README.md

 ## What is '_Instaget_'?

 Instaget is a a simplistic service built to view Instagram profile pictures at their full native resolution.

-⚠️ To access the demo of 'Instaget' visit this link: [instaget demo](https://instaget.now.sh/).

 ## How To Use

 ```bash